 This is the most complete SEO checklist you will ever need to tackle optimization issues without hassle.
 It leads through the main SEO activities to help efficiently organize your SEO process and achieve top rankings that will generate more sales.
+Plus, this checklist will help recover your rankings in case you spot sudden ranking drops.

 The checklist outlines the best practices in SEO, briefly explaining what issues need attention and giving tips on how to fix them.
 The article is cross-referenced with other materials to provide you with a more in-depth understanding of SEO.
 Below, you will find a downloadable SEO Checklist in PDF format that will be valuable for beginners as well as experienced SEOs.

-While working with the checklist, you will need to use major tools that will help you implement SEO, most of them are free:
+While working with the checklist, you will need to use major tools that will help you implement SEO.
+Most of them are free:

 As the SEO checklist is meant for SEO PowerSuite users, it tells how to go through all the steps in the SEO PowerSuite tools.
 The SEO tools are:

 The workflow, however, is applicable with any other different SEO tool, so you can keep the list and easily use it anywhere.
 After completing each step, tick the respective checkbox.
 This will help you monitor the overall optimization progress of your project.
-Take your time with every step, it’s the quality of what you are doing that matters most!
+Take your time with every step — it’s the quality of what you are doing that matters most!

 Consider these SEO aspects from the outset, and you will save yourself the trouble as your website grows.